tsayin4/async-exception-semantics/README.md

 This repository is intentionally minimal.
 It is designed for clarity and reproducibility, not popularity.

+### Scope

+This is not a proposal to change Python or asyncio.
+It is a case study demonstrating how underspecified exception visibility can produce silent failures in high-throughput systems.

 ## Observed Behavior

 When running the reproduction script: